-There is no functional difference between global\temp elements and index\variable\element other than that the index\variable\element is limited to the index\ prefix .
-The global\temp elements are added later to the list of global elements, index\variable\element is maintained because of compatibility reasons.
+There is no functional difference between global_temp elements and index_variable_element other than that the index_variable_element is limited to the index prefix .
+The global_temp elements are added later to the list of global elements, index_variable_element is maintained due to compatibilty.

-They can be used if any of the other scrubstrings requires a value that varies (e.g. with each channel or day).
+These elements can be used if any of the other scrubstrings requires a variable value (e.g. with each channel or day).
 Their value can be scrubbed (from the un-split index-page) and modified.
-It is the only element that :
+It is the only element that: